robmoffat/markdown-cv/src/rob-moffat-cv.md

 #### Agora

-I worked for a Lotus Notes consultancy called **Agora** next in Kingston (nr.
-London, not Jamaica).
+I worked for a Lotus Notes consultancy called **Agora** next in Kingston (London, not Jamaica).
 We were building a database for tracking patient records for the NHS.
 In retrospect (and even at the time, really), this was a dreadful misuse of Lotus Notes, and the project was obviously going to fail.
 Nevertheless, this was an excellent environment for learning new ideas, and I started using **Java, XML and relational databases** here.

 #### PriceWaterhouseCoopers

 I worked briefly at **PriceWaterhouseCoopers**, on their global website.
-I mainly helped by automating the process of scooping out content from their existing web pages, so that it could be ported into the new design.
+I mainly helped by automating the process of scooping out content from their existing web pages (using **XSLT, XML and Java**), so that it could be ported into the new design.
 Sadly, this project got cancelled pretty quickly.

-#### WideLearning
+#### Wide Learning

 Next, I worked for **Wide Learning**, a Purveyor of online software courses.
 Theirs was the typical story of .com excess, where they received huge amounts of funding one day, and then had to sell up when the market turned against them.

 I worked on the implementation of Wide’s e-learning Content Delivery System, the purpose of which was to render courseware that tailors learning content to the requirements of the student.
 We used **Java, J2EE and WebLogic**.
-(And Enterprise Java Beans (EJBs) which seemed like a good idea at the time.)
+(And **Enterprise Java Beans (EJBs)** which seemed like a good idea at the time.)

 #### RI3K

 Finally I worked for **RI3K** (now part of Qatar Insurance Services), who were creating an application for trading reinsurance contracts.
 They had chosen **Java, WebLogic, EJB, Oracle**  and extensively used **XSLT** for rendering user interfaces.

-I Put in place a build process managing all the deployment platforms, (on NT, Linux and HPUX using **Apache**, **Tomcat** and **CapeClear**) for UK and Singapore versions and rolled out periodically to these sites.
-Also, I developed several areas of the system, including Contracts and negotiation workflows, working closely with in-house experts.
+I put in place a build process managing all the deployment platforms, (on NT, Linux and HPUX using **Apache**, **Tomcat** and **CapeClear**) for UK and Singapore versions and rolled out periodically to these sites.
+Also, I developed several areas of the system, including Contracts and Negotiation workflows, working closely with in-house experts.

 ### Deutsche Bank Feb.
 2002 – Mar.
 2005

 #### Tech Lead in the Risk and PnL Reporting Team.

 [aside]
-Rob was an enthusiastic and knowledgeable member of the team who was always keen to investigate new technology when providing solutions.
+> Rob was an enthusiastic and knowledgeable member of the team who was always keen to investigate new technology when providing solutions.
 He has an affable nature and is an excellent communicator of ideas.
 It would be great to work with Rob again in the future.
 - Laurence May
 [/aside]

-Shortly after starting, I introduced improved development practices to the team by bringing all source code under source control in VSS (later moved to CVS), with a single build process using Ant, as well as introducing Eclipse IDE, which was a new thing back then.
-Later, we would move everything to Maven, but I left before we completed this.
+Shortly after starting, I introduced improved development practices to the team by bringing all source code under source control in **VSS** (later moved to **CVS**), with a single build process using **Ant**, as well as introducing **Eclipse IDE**, which was a new thing back then.
+Later, we would move everything to **Maven**, too.

-I Developed and delivered a complete global redesign and rollout of risk’s website in 5 regions (***Java Servlets, JSP, Sybase**), based on the Deutsche Look-And-Feel guidelines.
-I built a JSP tag library for all of the Deutsche interface elements, so other people could do the same with their websites.
+I Developed and delivered a complete global redesign and rollout of risk’s website in 5 regions (**Java Servlets, JSP, Sybase**), based on the Deutsche Look-And-Feel guidelines.
+I built a **JSP tag library** for all of the Deutsche interface elements, so other people could do the same with their websites.

-I was Tech lead and architect on the **MIS3 Project**, which was a risk and PnL aggregation and reporting tool that brought together daily valuations and risk together with trade details from a variety of different risk and trade sources for use by downstream groups (margin management, risk controlling, accounts etc).
+I was tech lead and architect on the **MIS3 Project**, which was a risk and PnL aggregation and reporting tool that brought together daily valuations and risk together with trade details from a variety of different risk and trade sources for use by downstream groups (margin management, risk controlling, accounts etc).

-MIS3 is notable because it used the *Inversion Of Control* pattern (which was new at the time) in the Apache Avalon container (a precursor to **Spring**).
+MIS3 is notable because it used the *Inversion Of Control* pattern (which was new at the time) in the **Apache Avalon container** (a precursor to **Spring**).
 MIS3 was horizontally scalable, distributed and redundant.

 Later on, I helped design an **Oracle data warehouse** for MIS3 data.
 MIS3 continues to be a key strategic system at Deutsche Bank.
-Apparently, they’ve barely changed the code I wrote *twenty years ago*.
-Just lazy.
+Apparently, they’ve barely changed the code I wrote nearly *twenty years ago*.
+Just lazy. :)

-Finally,  I Provided mentoring, and project leadership for offshore staff in Spain and was made a member of Deutsche Bank’s talent programme.
+Finally,  I provided mentoring and project leadership for offshore staff in Spain, and was made a member of Deutsche Bank’s talent programme.

 ### Royal Bank of Scotland Mar.
 2005 – Sept.
 2010